Rules and current restrictions

 Staying safe is a team effort.
 We all need to work together to avoid jeopardising the academic year and everything it has to offer.

 The rules below are designed to keep you, your fellow students, University staff and members of the wider Loughborough community as safe as possible.
-You must follow them at all times, even if your weekly Covid test was negative.
+You must follow them at all times, even if your weekly Covid test was negative and/or you have been vaccinated.

 Your behaviour is not just about minimising the risk to yourself, but also about reducing the possible impact on other members of our community, and their families, who may be vulnerable.